Sugandha90/So2Sat-POP/README.md

 osm based features in Comma Separated Value (CSV) files (osm_features) and corresponding labels(population class and population count) in separate CSV file for each city.
 ```

+Pixel size for tif file is: 10m by 10m

+data_preprocessing.py: For each city folder creates a city_name_features.csv file, which is used for training
+rf_classification.py: Random forest classification implementation
+rf_regression.py: Random forest regression implementation